KPZ equation limit of higher-spin exclusion processes

 There exists no choice of $b,z$ for which the coefficients of the scaled equation remain unchanged.
 However, if one simultaneously changes the values of some of the $\delta,\kappa,D$ parameters as $\e$ changes, the \ac{KPZ} equation may scale to itself.
 If the \ac{KPZ} equation remains invariant under such a scaling, it stands to reason that a microscopic model with similar properties may converge to the equation under a similar type of scaling and tuning of parameters.
 Such scalings are generally called \emph{weak scalings} since they involve taking some of the $\delta,\kappa,D$ parameters to zero with $\e$.
 It is thus a goal to show the \emph{weak universality} of the \ac{KPZ} equation by demonstrating how under these scalings, the equation arises from a variety of different microscopic models.
 Weak universality should be distinguished from \emph{\ac{KPZ} universality} which holds that without any tuning of parameters, a variety of different systems will converge under the choice of $b=1/2$ and $z=3/2$ to a universal limit called the \emph{\ac{KPZ} fixed-point} \cite{Corwin15a}.

 There are very few proved instances of weak universality of the \ac{KPZ} equation.
 The first result was in the context of the \ac{ASEP} \cite{bertini97} for near equilibrium initial condition (see also \cite{amir11} for step initial condition).
 The \ac{ASEP} result came under \emph{weak asymmetry} scaling through which $b=1/2, z=2$ and $\kappa\mapsto \e^{1/2} \kappa$ ($\delta$ and $D$ remain unscaled).
-This result was extend in \cite{dembo13} to certain non-nearest neighbor (and non-exactly solvable) exclusion processes.
+This result was extended in \cite{dembo16} to certain non-nearest neighbor (and non-exactly solvable) exclusion processes.
 The only other weak universality result \cite{alberts14} was in the context of discrete directed polymers with arbitrary disordered distributions.
 This result came under \emph{weak noise} scaling through which $b=0, z=2$ and $D\mapsto \e D$ ($\delta$ and $\kappa$ remain unscaled).